Skip to main content

 Retinoblastoma Survivors Follow-up Study

-DCEG researchers are studying retinoblastoma (Rb), a cancer that forms in the tissues of the retina (the light-sensitive layers of nerve tissue at the back of the eye).
-Retinoblastoma usually occurs in children younger than five years and may be hereditary or nonhereditary (sporadic).
+DCEG researchers are studying survivors of retinoblastoma (Rb), a cancer that forms in the tissues of the retina (the light-sensitive layers of nerve tissue at the back of the eye).
+Rb usually occurs in children younger than five years and may be hereditary or nonhereditary (sporadic).
+Sporadic Rb affects just one eye whereas hereditary typically Rb affects both eyes.
+For the past 30 years, investigators in DCEG have been studying Rb survivors to determine the long-term health effects for these individuals who were treated in childhood.
+Fortunately, treatment has a very high success rate and many survivors enjoy long productive lives, although some survivors may experience increased risks for developing new cancers.

 Collaborators